 I always wanted to prepare an elaborate Onam sadya.
 I know it is doable but not quite easy though.
-When Valli announced the March themes and when I saw “Thali” in that, I made up my mind to prepare sadya feast.
+When Valli announced the March themes and when I saw “Thali” in that, I made up my mind to prepare the sadya feast.
 My in-laws are here and MIL was excited too.

 We all know that Onam is the annual Hindu festival celebrated in Kerala.
 The festival commemorates the Vamana avatar of Lord Vishnu and the homecoming of the emperor Mahabali.
 Mahabali is the grandson of Kind Prahalada.
 King Mahabali, who is also a devotee of Lord Vishnu comes to powder by defeating the Devas.

 Vishnu takes the avatar of a dwarf boy, Vamana, and comes to King Bali.
 When the King does yajna (homa), Vamana approaches him and asks for property right over a piece of land that measures “three paces”.
 Mahabali agrees.
 Vamana grew big and covers the entire land ruled by King Bali in just two paces leaving him with nothing.

 Ona Sadya is traditionally prepared with seasonal veggies and it mainly includes Yam, Raw Plantain, Ash gourd, Pumpkin, Cucumbers, Nendram banana variety, etc. I prepared everything except one item – upperi.
 Upperi is chips that can either sweet or salty.

 I have to post quite a few from my Onam Sadya Thali, Kerala Sadya Recipes list, so stay tuned for the updates.
 And today as part of the Thali, I posted the Beetroot Kichadi recipe. :-) The other recipes that are on my blog are linked below.

 - Ada Pradhaman – A delicious coconut milk kheer prepared with jaggery and rice noodles called Ada.